Updated May 31, 2025-

-The self-defeating economic and public policies of the Biden Administration are the catalysts for massive buyers’ remorse.
+The self-defeating economic and public policies of the Biden Administration were the catalysts for massive buyers’ remorse.

 Almost immediately after Joe Biden moved into the White House, millions of search results illustrate Why ‘Regret Voting for Biden’ Trends on Google.

-According to The Hill, even a reliably Democrat-voting block, Black voters, are “fleeing Biden in droves.”
+According to The Hill, even a reliably Democrat-voting block, Black voters, “fled Biden in droves.”

-Despite all the complexities, it’s simple to understand why the Trump Administration was so economically successful.
-As a billionaire, former President Trump understands the principles of capitalism.
+Despite all the complexities, it’s simple to understand why the Trump Administration is succeeding now, and was so economically successful in the first term before 2020.
+As a billionaire, President Trump knows the principles of capitalism.

 Small business owners’ confidence skyrocketed accordingly.